 Though President Trump’s stated desire to spend $1 trillion on infrastructure—including highways—was lauded in construction circles, it remains a pipe dream.

-One wonders how much better the paver market could be with an influx of federal spending for highways and a few years of certainty for contractors.
+One wonders how much better the concrete paving equipment market could be with an influx of federal spending for highways and a few years of certainty for contractors.
 Manufacturers, predictably, say it can be much better.

 “Much of what we’ve seen in recent years is paving in street rehab projects, which is challenging for contractors,” Bullock says.
 “Ideally for our customers, and for us as a manufacturer, would be more funds committed to new roads and highways.”